This is my guide on building a lead generation website, increasing inquiries, and converting more leads.

-Your web page content should make a user motivated offer, relevant to their needs and your service.
+A basic CTA should motivate the user, be relevant to their needs and your service.

 For example, the web page you are reading right now is an educational guide to building a lead generation website.

-Think of a call to action like a green or red sign on traffic lights.
+Think of calls to action like a green or red sign on traffic lights.

-Green tells the drive to drive and red tells the drive to stop.
+Green tells the driver to drive and red tells the driver to stop.